eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 Don't be afraid if you don't have Helix QAC++ available.
 As we want to make it easy for developers to contribute, please use the ``staging`` branch and we'll run the QAC++ scan and get back to you.

 Results will be available on this [Helix QAC dashboard](https://qaverify.programmingresearch.com/).
-Please contact us, if you're interested in getting access.
+Please contact one of the maintainers, if you're interested in getting access.

 It is possible that not the whole codebase follows these rules, things are work in progress.
 But this is where we want go.
 As of now we don't have any continous integration checks implemented but will rely on reviews during the pull